 As the chicken and the onion cooked, I covered my pan to let the steam merge the flavors.
 Once the chicken was no longer pink, I added my rice dishes.
 Stirred them around.
-Let the rice and dry seasoning mix with the moisture from the melted butter, chicken juice and the natural juice form the cooked sausages.
+Let the rice and dry seasoning mix with the moisture from the melted butter, chicken juice, and the natural juice from the cooked sausages.

 At that point, I then stirred in my chopped shrimp and started scooping my rice into my prepared peppers.

 Cut tops off peppers and remove a slight amount of pepper from bottoms; otherwise, your pepper will tip over.

 Sometimes I have retained the pepper tops and use them as a cover to retain moisture inside the peppers as they bake.

 I discarded the tops this time.
 I sprayed butter spray inside each pepper, just so that they'd immediately cook from the inside as the heat in the oven cooked the outsides.